ikvk/imap_tools/README.rst

-all            True             ALL                     all, criteria by default uid            iter(str)/str/U  UID 1,2,17              corresponding to the specified unique identifier set header         H(str, str)*     HEADER "A-Spam" "5.8"   have a header that contains the specified str in the text gmail_label    str*             X-GM-LABELS "label1"    have this gmail label.
+all            True             ALL                     all, criteria by default uid            iter(str)/str/U  UID 1,2,17              corresponding to the specified unique identifier set header         H(str, str)*     HEADER "A-Spam" "5.8"   have a header that contains the specified str in the text gmail_label    str*             X-GM-LABELS "label1"    have this gmail label
 =============  ===============  ======================  ================================================================

 Server side search notes: